A free note-taking, document file and activity manager for GNU/Linux.

 The last version of MyNotex is 18.104.22.168, published on 11 November 2015.

 In the download section the following items are available:

 - the deb packages to install MyNotex in Debian, Ubuntu, Mint and other Debian-derived GNU/Linux distributions;

-- the rpm packages to install MyNotex in Fedora, openSuse, Mandriva and other GNU/Linux distributions;
+- the rpm packages to install MyNotex in Fedora, openSuse, Mandriva and other similar GNU/Linux distributions;

-- English, Italian, French, German, Spanish and Russian manual of MyNotex in pdf; all the manuals but Spanish are installed automatically with the packages, so they may be downloaded only by those who want just to take a look to the software without installing it;
+- English, Italian, German and Russian manual of MyNotex in pdf; all the manuals are installed automatically with the packages, so they may be downloaded only by those who want just to take a look to the software without installing it;

 - the source code of MyNotex and of the modified RichMemo component.

 Both 32 bit and 64 bit deb and rpm packages of MyNotex are available.

 To test the response of MyNotex (version 1.0.6) with large amounts of data, it has been created by software a file with 100,000 notes divided in 100 subjects (1,000 notes for each subject); each note contained about 15,000 characters in the text, 4 full pages of A4 format (1,5 billion of characters as total).
 Though the file was about 1,5 GB, the software was still responsive except for the search in notes text, which required about 25 sec.
 The computer used for the test was a notebook with an Intel core i5 processor and 4 GB of RAM.